telerik/kendo-ui-core/docs/aspnet-mvc/helpers/editor/overview.md

 ###### Example

-        // Put this after your Kendo Editor for ASP.NET MVC declaration
+        //Put this after your Kendo UI Editor for ASP.NET MVC declaration.
         <script>
         $(function() {
-            // Notice that the Name() of the editor is used to get its client-side instance var editor = $("#editor").data("kendoEditor");
+            //Notice that the Name() of the Editor is used to get its client-side instance. var editor = $("#editor").data("kendoEditor");
         });
         </script>